jdhao/blog_source/neovim_cpp_dev_setup.md

 If you are writing a large code project, you should use `make` or other [build tools](https://en.wikipedia.org/wiki/List_of_build_automation_software).
 For simple programs, using clang directly is convenient.

-This is how to compile and run a simple program via the builtin terminal:
+This is how to compile and run a simple program via the built-in terminal:

 ```vim
 nnoremap <silent> <buffer> <F9> :call <SID>compile_run_cpp()<CR>